4 Allophanic Soils

-Allophanic Soils have properties that are strongly influenced by minerals with short-range order, especially allophane, imogolite and ferrihydrite.
+Allophanic Soils have properties that are strongly influenced by the nanocrystalline minerals allophane and ferrihydrite, together with imogolite and potentially aluminium-humus complexes.
 They are characteristically weak in strength and sensitive, with very low bulk density.
-They occur mostly in volcanic parent materials, especially ash and basaltic scoria, but occur also in quartzo-feldspathic and tuffaceous (greywacke) sandstone.
+They occur mostly in well drained tephra-dominated parent materials, including basaltic tephra (such as ash or scoriae).
+Allophanic Soils, in many places, comprise multilayered profiles with one or more lithological discontinuities and buried soil horizons or paleosols that reflect their origins via upbuilding pedogenesis.
+They occur also in well-drained quartzo-feldspathic and tuffaceous (greywacke) sandstone and derivatives.

-The order comprises mainly yellow-brown loams but also includes weakly weathered red loams and brown loams and some upland and high country yellow-brown earths of the NZ Genetic Soil Classification.
+The order comprises mainly yellow-brown loams but also includes weakly weathered red loams and brown loams and some upland and high country yellow-brown earths of the New Zealand Genetic Soil Classification.
 The soils correlate predominantly with the Andisols of Soil Taxonomy.

-1. Short-range-order minerals.
-The soil matrix as well as pore surfaces are dominated by the clay minerals allophane, imogolite and ferrihydrite, and/or aluminium-humus complexes.
+1. Nanocrystalline minerals.
+The soil matrix as well as pore surfaces are dominated by the clay minerals allophane, ferrihydrite, imogolite, and/or aluminium-humus complexes.
 The soil materials have very high specific surface area.
-Measured clay contents generally range from 10 to 25% though particle-size measurement is difficult because of aggregation and the “true” or primary clay contents may often be considerably higher.
+Measured clay contents generally range from 10 to 25% though particle-size measurements can be difficult because of aggregation and the “true” or primary clay contents may often be considerably higher.
 P retention is high or very high.

 2. Low bases.
 Sum of bases are low to very low and range from less than 1 to 10 cmolc/100 g in subsoils and unfertilised topsoils.

-4. Rapid mineral weathering.
-Volcanic glass and feldspar dominate the sand fractions of soils in igneous parent materials, and are the primary source of the short-range-order minerals.
-Feldspars are most likely the primary source in non-igneous parent materials.
-Typically they have an Amorphic mineralogy class.
+4. Rapid, hydrolytic mineral weathering.
+Volcanic glass, feldspars, and mafic minerals dominate the sand fractions of soils in pyroclastic parent materials, and are the primary source of the nanocrystalline minerals.
+Feldspars are most likely the primary source in non-pyroclastic parent materials.
+Typically they have Amorphic, Ferrihydritic, or Glassy mineralogy classes.

 5. Rapid permeability and high water retention.
 The macroporosity is very high and rapid drainage occurs at low soil moisture tensions.
 Water contents at 1500 kPa soil moisture tension are very high.